 Should You Close The Door?

-How Long Does A Pizza Oven Stay Hot?
+How Long A Pizza Oven Stays Hot For

-This depends on 2 main factors: how hot you initially got your oven, and how well insulated your oven in.
+This depends on 2 main factors: how hot you initially got your oven, and how well insulated your oven is.
 Remember that the oven door plays a big part in the insulation too.